Dilna431/git_assignment_HeroVired/README.md

 # Git Assignment: Hero Vired

-## Title: CalculatorPlus & GeometryCalculator
+## Title: CalculatorPlus & GeometryCalculator & LFS

 ### Description:
 This repository contains two Python applications:

 1. **CalculatorPlus**: A simple calculator that supports basic arithmetic operations and square root calculations.
 2. **GeometryCalculator**: A utility to calculate areas of circles and rectangles.
+3. **LFS**: Branch for managing large Files using Git LFS.

-Both applications demonstrate branching, merging, and stashing techniques in Git, along with Git LFS usage for large binary files.
+All applications demonstrate branching, merging, and stashing techniques in Git, along with Git LFS usage for large binary files.

 ---